yellowbean/absbox-doc/docs/source/modeling.rst

 Deal modeling is a process to build deal class with descriptive components follows:

+* Dates info

+  * Cutoff day / Closing Date / (Next/First) payment Date or series of custom dates
-* Asset info -> pool asset attributes, loan by loan or repline level data or projected cashflow as input
+* Asset info

+  pool asset attributes, loan by loan or repline level data or projected cashflow as input
-* Bond info -> bonds with different types and equity tranche
+* Bond info

+  bonds with different types and equity tranche
-* Waterfall info -> Describe the priority of payments when:
+* Waterfall info
+  Describe the priority of payments when:

   * On Closing Date (Optional, One-off)
   * End of pool collection (Optional, reoccurring)
   * Distribution day for all the bonds and fees (reoccurring)
   * Clean up call (Optional, One-off)
-* Dates info
+* Triggers (Optional)

-    * Cutoff day / Closing Date / (Next/First) payment Date or series of custom dates
-* Triggers (Optional) -> describe what may happened then what state changed should be performed in deal
+  describe what may happened then what state changed should be performed in deal
-* Liquidity Provider (Optional) -> entities provides interest bearing/non-bearing support to shortfall of fee/interest or bond principal
+* Liquidity Provider (Optional)

+  entities provides interest bearing/non-bearing support to shortfall of fee/interest or bond principal
-* Hedges (Optional) -> interest rate swap/ fx swap
+* Hedges (Optional)

+  interest rate swap

 Structure of a `Generic` deal